 This function supports definite time delay (DT).
-For detailed information on this delay type please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics for trip and reset".
+For detailed information on this delay type please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics".

 Typical cases of current transformer supervision

 The following nine examples present some typical cases of the current transformer supervision and their setting effects.